 “Of course the Vicodin led to Percocet, to Loratab, to Oxycodone, and then went to heroin.
 By the time that I got to A Forever Recovery I had been shooting heroin, snorting Oxycodones and just opiates, opiates, opiates,” she said.

-“But I was a polysubstance abuser also, because if I didn’t have any opiates, I’d get myself wasted and smoke weed all the time; I was a mess.
+“But I was a polysubstance abuser also because if I didn’t have any opiates, I’d get myself wasted and smoke weed all the time; I was a mess.
 My life had completely fallen apart.”
 Sauer attempted to go into rehabilitation a total of seven times, but she never really wanted to be there, so she’d pick fights to get thrown out.

-It was when Sauer attempted suicide by combining a month’s supply of four different medications that she truly hit rock bottom.
+It was when Sauer attempted suicide by combining a month’s supply of four different medications that she indeed hit rock bottom.
 As she recalls, the effect it had on her was shocking, because there was no effect at all.
 She was coherent, and thought to herself, “Really?
 I can’t even kill myself.”
 It was at that moment that she knew she had to get help, and entered AFR’s program.

 “I never completed a treatment program until I came to A Forever Recovery.
-To me that’s because it’s Cognitive Behavioral Therapy based, where we’re working on changing behavior,” she said.
+To me that’s because it’s Cognitive Behavioral Therapy-based, where we’re working on changing behavior,” she said.

 “The seven modalities of treatment that they have here, you can work with them each day, and that’s what I needed, something that was different.
 I couldn’t do monotony.
 One night I could go faith-based and pray, one night I could go to AA or NA.
 Then on the days I was really angry I’d go to CBT (Cognitive Behavioral Therapy) and talk about my anger and how to work through that.”

-The bottom line is, working through each patient’s personal issues and creating a path designed to fit their needs is what makes the program successful.
+The bottom line is, working through each patient’s issues and creating a path designed to fit their needs is what makes the program successful.
 It was what ultimately became the solution for her in overcoming addiction.

 “But you can’t do that if you’re still holding on to stuff from your past.
-Even the tiniest thing will rise up to the top of the bag and block anything else from getting in there.”
+Even the tiniest thing will rise to the top of the bag and block anything else from getting in there.”